snototter/viren2d/docs/source/tutorial/conversion.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Conversion from :class:`numpy.ndarray` to :class:`~viren2d.ImageBuffer` is again
-almost a no-brainer thanks to the buffer protocol (you only need to decide
+almost a no-brainer thanks to the buffer protocol.
+You only need to decide
-whether to copy the data or not):
+whether to copy the data or not:

 .. code-block:: python
    :linenos: